2020 Audi RS Q8 spy shots and video

 2019 Audi RS Q8 spy video from Motor Authority on Vimeo.

-Audi Sport is looking to almost double within the next two years the number of cars it offers, and it is SUVs that will take priority.
+Audi Sport is looking to almost double within the next two years the number of cars it offers, and it's SUVs that will take priority.
 Right now the only Audi Sport SUV is the RS Q3, but this RS Q8 plus an RS Q5 is also in the pipeline.

 While the standard Q8 targets mid-size coupe-like SUVs such as the BMW X6, Land Rover Range Rover Sport and Mercedes-Benz GLE, the RS Q8 will rival high-performance versions of those vehicles, i.e. the X6 M, Range Rover Sport SVR and Mercedes-AMG GLE63, respectively.